zrepl/zrepl/docs/configuration/transports.rst

 The client identity is the common name (CN) presented in the client certificate.

 It is recommended to set up a dedicated CA infrastructure for this transport, e.g. using OpenVPN's `EasyRSA <https://github.com/OpenVPN/easy-rsa>`_.
-For a simple 2-machine setup, see the :ref:`instructions below<transport-tcp+tlsclientauth-2machineopenssl>`.
+For a simple 2-machine setup, mutual TLS might also be sufficient.
+We provide :ref:`copy-pastable instructions to generate the certificates below <transport-tcp+tlsclientauth-certgen>`.

 The implementation uses `Go's TLS library <https://golang.org/pkg/crypto/tls/>`_.
 Since Go binaries are statically linked, you or your distribution need to recompile zrepl when vulnerabilities in that library are disclosed.